 Basketball and ACL Injury Prevention

 Basketball players face a high risk of anterior cruciate ligament (ACL) injuries due to the sport’s frequent jumping, cutting, and pivoting.
-Physical therapy prevention programs can help basketball players focus on their jump landing mechanics, deceleration technique, and proprioceptive awareness (the body’s spatial sense of position).
+Physical manual therapy prevention programs can help basketball players focus on their jump landing mechanics, deceleration technique, and proprioceptive awareness (the body’s spatial sense of position).

 Soccer and Lower Extremity Injury Prevention